mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

   role set as :code:`frontend`.
 As noted earlier the :code:`frontend` box is an abstraction of a user interface but in our implementation it runs the service that allows a web browswer to connect to the virtual cluster by running a jupyter notebook on your local machine.
+We note that in processing a large data set interactive connections are normally a bad idea and the notebook is normally run in a "batch" mode.

 Before continuing it is worth noting why this simple configuration is useful for understanding but likely a bad idea for an actual configuration,